jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 ----------------------------------------

-In order to add attachments to a content item, the content item must invoke the Joomla! content plugin 'onPrepareContent' when that item is rendered.
+In order to add attachments to a content item, the content item must invoke the Joomla! content plugin 'onContentPrepare' when that item is rendered.
 To determine if that is the case, we need to do a little diagnostic work.
 Install the Attachments extension and temporarily edit the main attachments plugin file:

     ``plugins/content/attachments/attachments.php``

-Edit this file and look for the `addAttachments()` function and look for the line containing ``global $option;`` at the beginning of the function.
-In order to generate the necessary diagnostic output, insert the following line after the line:
+Edit this file and find the ``onContentPrepare`` function near the beginning of the file.
+Uncomment several lines at the beginning of the function to generate some diagnostic output.
+The uncommented lines should look like this:

 .. code-block:: php

+    // Enable the following four diagnostic lines to see if a component uses onContentPrepare
-    $row->text .= "<br/>PC: $option,  OBJ: " . get_class($row) . ", VIEW: " .
-JRequest::getString('view');
+    $msg = "<br/>onContentPrepare: CONTEXT: $context,  OBJ: " . get_class($row) . ", VIEW: " .
+JRequest::getCmd('view');
-    return true;
+    $row->text .= $msg;
+    $row->introtext .= $msg;
+    return;

-where the 'PC' tag is for the *Parent Component*, 'OBJ' is the class of the the content item, and 'VIEW' is the name of the view.
+where the 'CONTEXT' tag is for the *Parent Component* or *parent type*, 'OBJ' is the class of the the content item, and 'VIEW' is the name of the view.
 Note that some versions of Attachments have these lines aready present, but commented out.
 Just uncomment these lines.

 Refresh the frontpage (or whichever page contains the content item).
-Look for the diagnostic line beginning with 'PC' just after your content item.
+Look for the diagnostic line beginning with 'CONTEXT' just after your content item.
 Make a note of what appears after the PC, OBJ, and VIEW tags.
 You may need it when you implement the ``getParentId()`` function (see section :ref:`section-optional-function`).
 It may be useful to insert a command to dump the entire $row object (*e.g.* var_dump($row); ).
 Note that the display of any existing attachments will be superceded by this output; when these two